flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 modes, using either the HTML or the CanvasKit rendering backend.
 Note, however, that running in debug mode will result in worse numbers.
-Profile mode is useful for profiling in Chrome DevTools because the numbers are close to release mode and the profile contains unobfuscated numbers.
+Profile mode is useful for profiling in Chrome DevTools because the numbers are close to release mode and the profile contains unobfuscated names.

 Example: